LisoMaps/Wheres-the-beef/readme.md

 ---

-This project aims to evaluate the geographic variation in beef consumption in 2021.
+This project aims to evaluate the geographic variation of beef consumption in 2021.

 County population vaccine percentage data were downloaded from [OECD](https://data.oecd.org/agroutput/meat-consumption.htm), thus the data are limited to countries that are members of OECD.
 It was the only meat consumption data I could find that was free to download.